Spanish organizations and activities

-The tertulia is a hallmark of Spanish and Latino culture, a gathering of friends over coffee to discuss everything from art to politics.
-At Augustana the tertulia program allows students to practice Spanish in a low-stress environment by organizing chat sessions with international spanish-speaking students at our very own coffeehouse, Brew by the Slough.
-Led by Augie students from South America and Mexico, small groups of students gather to practice speaking and listening skills, to learn about their international classmates and to discuss everything and anything.
-Tertulia sessions are free-form discussions where students not only practice Spanish but also learn about the cultures and people of different nations in the Spanish-speaking world.
+The tertulia is a hallmark of Spanish and Latino culture, a gathering of friends to discuss everything from art to politics.
+At Augustana the tertulia program allows students to practice Spanish in a low-stress environment by organizing chat sessions with international Spanish-speaking students.
+Small groups of students gather to practice speaking and listening skills, to learn about their international classmates and to discuss everything and anything.
+Tertulia sessions are free-form discussions in which students not only practice Spanish but also learn about the cultures and people of different nations in the Spanish-speaking world.

 Hispanic Film Festival

-Each January, Augustana’s Spanish Department provides an escape from the Winter duldroms by sponsoring the Hispanic Film Festival.
+Each January the Spanish department provides an escape from winter by sponsoring the Hispanic Film Festival.
 Free showings of original language films from Spain and Latin America provide students and the broader Quad City community with the chance to travel to far-off lands, to explore different cultures, and to witness some of the most innovative cinematic storytelling around today.
 With the boom in Spanish and Latino directors, like Pedro Almodóvar, Alejandro Alménabar, Alfonso Cuarón and Guillermo del Toro, this festival is able to consistently introduce students to cutting edge cinema with a Latin twist.

 Spanish in the community

-The Quad Cities region has a vibrant Latino community, providing Augustana students with opportunities to volunteer and work beyond the borders of our campus.
-From tutoring and playing with local elementary school children to marching to defend immigrant rights, our students can find an avenue to explore their bonds with Spanish and with Spanish speakers through campus and local organizations as well as through ongoing connections with local community.
+The Quad Cities region has a vibrant Latino community, providing Augustana students with opportunities to volunteer and work beyond the borders of campus.
+Students can find an avenue to explore their bonds with Spanish and with Spanish speakers through campus and local organizations as well as through ongoing connections with the local community.